 Needs mental stimulation to prevent destructive behavior when bored

 More Dog Breeds and Further Research

-If you love the Briard, you may be interested in these breeds as well:
+If you love the Briard, you may be interested in these similar breeds:

-There are so many great dog breeds out there!
-With a little bit of research you should have no trouble picking out the perfect dog to add to your family.
+There are so many great dog breeds out there that can join your family.
+With a little bit of research, you can find your next best friend!

 Is a Briard a Good Family Dog?

 Briards are well-known for being great family dogs thanks to their friendly, loving personalities and intelligence.
 These dogs are best suited for active owners that can keep up with their exercise needs.